digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/Enterprise/superadmin.md

  <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/enterprise/superadmin/archiveusersa.png" alt="Superadmin: settings" />
 </div>

-###  Access ToolJet DB in any workspace
+###  Access JumpStart DB in any workspace

 Super Admins have access to the database of any user's workspace - just like Super Admins can access any application in any workspace.
-They have full access to modify or create any table in the ToolJet DB of any workspace.
+They have full access to modify or create any table in the JumpStart DB of any workspace.

 ###  Manage Workspace Settings (Groups/SSO/Workspace constants)